Kotlin kernel for Jupyter notebooks

 While jupyter kernel environment variable substitutions are supported in

 python -m kotlin_kernel add-kernel --name "JDK 15 Big 2 GPU" --jdk ~/.jdks/openjdk-15.0.2 --jvm-arg=-Xmx8G --env CUDA_VISIBLE_DEVICES 0,1

 :vars- get visible variables values

 It is possible to add dynamic dependencies to the notebook using the following annotations:

 @file:DependsOn(<coordinates>)- adds artifacts to classpath.
-Supports absolute and relative paths to class directories or jars, ivy and maven artifacts represented by colon separated string
+Supports absolute and relative paths to class directories or jars, ivy and maven artifacts represented by the colon separated string

 @file:Repository(<absolute-path>)- adds a directory for relative path resolution or ivy/maven repository.
 To specify Maven local, use

 Note that dependencies in remote repositories are resolved via Ivy resolver.